DaveRoppo/Cyber-Security/README.md

 #### [Automate Backup to External Drive](https://github.com/DaveRoppo/Cyber-Security/tree/main/Bash/Automating%20Backup%20to%20an%20External%20Drive)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/DaveRoppo/Cyber-Security/blob/main/LICENSE) file for details
+These projects are licensed under the MIT License - see the [LICENSE.md](https://github.com/DaveRoppo/Cyber-Security/blob/main/LICENSE) file for details